 How to sell a property in Spain?

-The process starts with putting your property for sale and then choosing suitable real estate agents if you decide to do so.
-In parallel, it's very recommended to start investigating all your selling costs and taxes and estimate the income tax.
+The process starts with putting your property up for sale and then choosing suitable real estate agents if you decide to do so.
+In parallel, it's highly recommended to start investigating all your selling costs and taxes and estimate the income tax.
 At this stage, you need to hire a lawyer who will then represent you in the sale process.
 This information might help establish the final asking price at which the property will be marketed.
-We recommend that you control the property to be positioned on the internet correctly, always at the same asking price by everyone you instruct to sell the property.
+We recommend that you control the property's positioning on the internet correctly, always at the same asking price by everyone you instruct to sell the property.

-After you get an offer for your property and the negotiation process is closed.
+Afterwards, should you get an offer for your property, the negotiation process is closed.
 A reservation or a private purchase contract must be prepared (we recommend using a lawyer already at this stage) with the first deposit payment you will receive.
-Normally nonrefundable unless some irregularities with the property are found later.
+Normally this is nonrefundable, unless some irregularities are later found with the property.

-The rest of the payment is made in the notary simultaneously with the signing of the title deeds.
-The notary takes place around 2 months after the reservation / private purchase contract is signed in ordinary circumstances.
+The rest of the payment is made at the notary, simultaneously with the signing of the title deeds.
+In normal circumstances, the notary signing takes place around 2 months after the reservation / private purchase contract has been signed.
 If you have a mortgage on the property, it will be cancelled simultaneously on the same day as the notary.
 The buyer's funds deducted from the purchase price will cancel it.
 Unless you prefer to cancel it in advance but there is no particular reason for this.
 You have to be on top of all the taxes and costs to pay during the sale.
-They are described in this blog and control the changes of supply contracts of the property, like water, electricity bills, new domiciliation of the property taxes to the buyer, among others.
-A lawyer can help you with this.
-Good luck!
-And if you do want to use an excellent real estate agent to sell your property in Marbella, get in touch with us!
+These are outlined in this blog and control the changes of supply contracts of the property, like water, electricity bills, new domiciliation of the property taxes to the buyer, among others.
+A lawyer can help you with all this.

 06: Taxes and costs for owners when renting a property

-Own a property, but you don’t always use it and thought about renting it out?
-If you own a property in Marbella and are thinking of renting it out, in this blog, you can find complete information on taxes and expenses for property owners renting their property in Spain.
+Own a property, but don’t always use it and thought about renting it out?
+If you own a property in Marbella and are thinking of renting it out, here you can find complete information on taxes and expenses for property owners renting their property in Spain.

-As a general note, a property can be rented for a long term or short term, and the price varies significantly, being short term rentals are much more expensive.
+As a general note, a property can be rented for the long or short term, and the price varies significantly, with short term rentals being much more expensive.

-Taxes and costs for owners looking to rent their property in Marbella, Spain
+Taxes and costs for owners looking to rent out their property in Marbella, Spain

-Income tax depends on whether you are a non-resident 19%(EU/EEA) and 24% (non-EU/EEA citizen) or a resident, then the tax applied is of a progressive scale doing, from 19% to 46%: the more income, the more taxes.
+Income tax depends on whether you are a non-resident 19%(EU/EEA) and 24% (non-EU/EEA citizen) or a resident, in which case the tax applied is of a progressive scale, from 19% to 46%.
+Simply put: the more income, the more taxes.

-Taxable asset transfer levy, or TPO in Spanish, is another curious tax that no one pays, even though theoretically, it should be paid for long-term renting.
-Again, it is an insignificant quantity.
+Taxable asset transfer levy, or TPO in Spanish, is another curious tax that no one pays, even though theoretically it should be paid for long-term renting.
+Again, it is an insignificant amount.

 Agency fees, if you are using a real estate agent to rent out your property, both short or long term, then you will have to pay their fees, generally based on a “no win, no fee” concept.